fhuaquisto21/proyecto-final-CCII/README.md

 Visual Studio: 2017, 2019, 2022

-From SFML – A Quick Start Guide
+From SFML is multi-media – A Quick Start Guide
 ----